ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This document defines the RateLimit-Policy and RateLimit HTTP header fields for servers to advertise their service policy limits and the current limits, thereby allowing clients to avoid being throttled.

---- middle
+--- middle -->

 # Introduction

-Rate limiting HTTP clients has become a widespread practice, especially for HTTP APIs.
+Rate limiting of HTTP clients has become a widespread practice, especially for HTTP APIs.
 Typically, servers who do so limit the number of acceptable requests in a given time window (e.g. 10 requests per second).
 See {{rate-limiting}} for further information on the current usage of rate limiting in HTTP.

-Currently, there is no standard way for servers to communicate quotas so that clients can throttle its requests to prevent errors.
+Currently, there is no standard way for servers to communicate quotas so that clients can throttle their requests to prevent errors.
 This document defines a set of standard HTTP header fields to enable rate limiting:

 - RateLimit: to convey
   the server's current limit of quota units available to the client in the policy time window,